 Probability Distributions

 The probability distributions are used as parameters for various parts of the branching model.
 The parameters of these distributions can be changed at any given mechanical point safely.
-The distributions will reroll any values that are produced that are below zero. (branches cannot happen in the past, and negative lengths are not allowed) If you want to be able to change the timestep size changes in probability distribution values should only occour at must points.
+The distributions will reroll any values that are produced that are below zero (branches cannot be decided retroactively, negative lengths are not allowed).
+If you want to be able to change the timestep size changes in probability distribution values should only occour at must points.
 Additionally, if timestep independence is desired the load curve must be set to use step interpolation.

 Normal Distribution